-- 55. Defendant Teva Pharmaceuticals USA, Inc. ("Teva USA") is a Delaware corporation with its principal place of business in North Wales, Pennsylvania.
+- 49. Defendant Teva Pharmaceuticals USA, Inc. ("Teva USA") is a Delaware corporation with its principal place of business in North Wales, Pennsylvania.
 Teva USA was in the business of selling generic opioids, including a generic form of OxyContin from 2005 to 2009.
-Teva USA is a wholly-owned subsidiary of Defendant Teva Pharmaceutical Industries, Ltd. ("Teva Ltd."), an Israeli corporation (collectively "Teva"). - 56.
+Teva USA is a wholly owned subsidiary of Defendant Teva Pharmaceutical Industries, Ltd. ("Teva Ltd."), an Israeli corporation (collectively "Teva"). - 50.
 Defendant Cephalon, Inc. is a Delaware corporation with its principal place of business in Frazer, Pennsylvania.
-In 2011, Teva Ltd. acquired Cephalon, Inc. - 57.
-Teva and Cephalon, Inc. and their DEA registrant subsidiaries and affiliates (collectively, "Cephalon") work together to manufacture, promote, distribute and sell both brand name and generic versions of the opioids nationally, and to Plaintiffs, including the following:
+In 2011, Teva Ltd. acquired Cephalon, Inc. - 51.
+Teva USA and Cephalon, Inc. and their DEA registrant subsidiaries and affiliates (collectively, "Cephalon") work together to manufacture, promote, distribute and sell both brand name and generic versions of opioids including the following: